Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 4. Prepare telegram message variables: get current date & time, get local currency rate, calculate conversion of CHX amount to local currency value

-5. Define a telegram message function, send a message to the specified chatid with the Tx details including a link to the official WeOwn Blockchain Explorer
+5. Define a telegram message function, send a message to the specified chatID with the Tx details including a link to the official WeOwn Blockchain Explorer

 ## Script Installation, Configuration & Cloning